joswayski/kontext/README.md

 Nobody likes keeping diagrams or Markdown in sync anyway.

-> Note: This project is in the early stages of development
+⚠️ *This project is in the early stages of development* ⚠️

 ## Getting Started